opensafely/documentation/study_definition.md

 # Overview

-A _study definition_ describes all of the features of your study: the codelists, the population definitions, the dates, and the covariates.
+A _study definition_ describes all of the features of your study: the codelists, the population definitions, the dates, and the variables.

 It is written in a custom format which is intended to be readable and reviewable by anyone with epidemiological knowledge.
 The OpenSAFELY